ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 pyenv local 3.9.19
 ```

 The option local activates Python 3.9.19 only within this folder.

+### Option 2: Using uv

+No additional activation is needed beyond being inside the project directory.

-### Option 2: Using conda (each session)
+### Option 3: Using conda (each session)

 With conda you have to activate conda in each session to use python 3.9.19 executing: